ntop/ntopng/doc/src/plugins/user_scripts.rst

 Flow User Scripts
 -----------------

 Flow user scripts are executed on each network flow.
 The user script have access to flow information such as L4 and L7 protocols, peers involved in the communication, and other things.

-Available hooks for flow user scripts are the following:

-  - :code:`protocolDetected`: called after the Layer-7 application protocol has been detected
-  - :code:`statusChanged`: called when the internal status of the flow has changed since the previous invocation.
-The flow status can be used to detect anomalous behaviors.
-  - :code:`periodicUpdate`: called every few minutes on long-lived flows
-  - :code:`flowEnd`: called when the flow is considered finished
+Refer to :ref:`Flow User Script Hooks` for available hooks.

 .. _Setting Flow Statuses: